karpathy/karpathy.github.io/_posts/2014-09-02-what-i-learned-from-competing-against-a-convnet-on-imagenet.markdown

 2. **Class unawareness.** The annotator may sometimes be unaware of the ground truth class present as a label option.
 When pointed out as an ILSVRC class, it is usually clear that the label applies to the image.
 These errors get progressively less frequent as the annotator becomes more familiar with ILSVRC classes.
 Approximately 18 (24%) of the human errors fall into this category.

 3. **Insufficient training data.** Recall that the annotator is only presented with 13 examples of a class under every category name.
 However, 13 images are not always enough to adequately convey the allowed class variations.
 For example, a brown dog can be incorrectly dismissed as a "*Kelpie*" if all examples of a "*Kelpie*" feature a dog with black coat.
-However, if more than 13 images were listed it would have become clear that a "*Kelpie*" may have brown coat.
+However, if more than 13 images were listed it would have become clear that a "*Kelpie*" may have a brown coat.
 Approximately 4 (5%) of human errors fall into this category.

 #### Conclusions

 We investigated the performance of trained human annotators on a sample of up to 1500 ILSVRC test set images.
 Our results indicate that a trained human annotator is capable of outperforming the best model (GoogLeNet) by approximately 1.7% (p = 0.022).

-We expect that some sources of error may be relatively easily eliminated (e.g. robustness to filters, rotations, collages, effectively reasoning over multiple scales), while others hand, a large majority of human errors come from fine-grained categories and class unawareness.
+We expect that some sources of error may be relatively easily eliminated (e.g. robustness to filters, rotations, collages, effectively reasoning over multiple scales), while others may prove more elusive (e.g. identifying abstract representations of objects).
+On the hand, a large majority of human errors come from fine-grained categories and class unawareness.
 We expect that the former can be significantly reduced with fine-grained expert annotators, while the latter could be reduced with more practice and greater familiarity with ILSVRC classes.

 It is clear that humans will soon only by able to outperform state of the art image classification models by use of significant effort, expertise, and time.
 One interesting follow-up question for future investigation is how computer-level accuracy compares with human-level accuracy on more complex image understanding tasks.